lambdarw/TypeDetective/README.md

 ## Overview

-TypeDetective is an interpretable personality detection model on social media using Type Dynamics Theory, the framework of TypeDetective is depicted in Figure 1.
+TypeDetective is an interpretable personality detection model on social media driven by Type Dynamics Theory.
+The framework of TypeDetective is depicted in Figure 1, illustrated using an example of the ENFP personality.
 <div align=center>
     <img src="framework.png" width="450px">
 </div>